FAU-LAP/NOMAD-CAMELS/paper.md

 ## Manual controls
-Certain scientific instruments require manual control before starting predefined measurement routines, e.g. adjusting stages, controlling temperature, valves, pumps, etc. In CAMELS this is achieved through the _manual controls_ functionality which can be applied to any writable instrument channel.
+Certain scientific instruments require manual control before starting predefined measurement routines, e.g., adjusting stages, controlling temperature, valves, pumps, etc. In CAMELS this is achieved through the _manual controls_ functionality which can be applied to any writable instrument channel.

 ## Data output